Michelle Suzanne, Author

 Q: Why do I write for kids?

-A: My mom made a new rule the summer between 3rd and 4th grade.
+the summer between 3rd and 4th grade.
 She said I had two choices after lunch.

 My reading got better because I practiced every day, and one afternoon it was so easy that I forgot what I was doing and decided to run after my new friends.
 That was impossible, of course, because I could only join them when I was reading.